‘If you can trust each other with your money, you can trust them with anything.’ In 2014, Can Rwede Pe group was #1 saving over $4000!

-Community microfinance plays a major role in building peace in communities where GRG works.
-Each GRG group has established village microfinance projects – locally called boli cup (pronounced bol lee chup).
+Community microfinance plays a major role in building peace in the communities where we work.
+Each of our groups has established village microfinance projects – locally called boli cup (pronounced bol lee chup).
 These microfinance groups provide a vital ‘glue’ to group work, as members meet every week to save, plan their future activities and chat about village news.
-They also provide the means for individuals to transform themselves into entrepreneurs or to send their children to school.
+These also provide the means for individuals to transform themselves into entrepreneurs and to send their children to school.

-GRG provides the group members with microfinance training and group materials such as lockable savings boxes, group and individual record books.
-The groups learn how to lend, borrow, and repay money, as well as to how to keep the accounts.
-These savings groups provide members with a safe and convenient place to save money in remote places where there is no access to banks as well as access to capital to start or grow small-scale businesses or for payment of school fees.
-As savings grow in the boli cup, we’ve seen interest to learn more about entrepreneurship, improve math skills and reading and writing grow.
-Microfinance is one of the critical areas to encourage and inspire our groups for further skills building and creativity.
+We provide the group members with microfinance training and group materials such as lockable savings boxes, group, and individual record books.
+The groups learn how to lend, borrow, and repay the money and keep the accounts.
+These savings groups provide members with a safe and convenient place to save money in remote areas with no access to banks and allow for the access to capital to start or grow small-scale businesses or for payment of school fees.
+As savings grow in the boli cup, we’ve seen interest in learning more about entrepreneurship, improve math skills, and reading and writing increase.
+Microfinance is one of the critical areas to encourage and inspire our groups for further skill-building and creativity.